Student Privacy and Educational Records

 - Date degree earned (dates of all degrees earned)

 - Photographs and video recordings of students in public or non-classroom settings (photographs from classrooms or class-related activities are NOT directory information)

 Under the Family Educational Rights and Privacy Act, students have the right to request directory information not be made public by contacting the Office of the Registrar.
 Campuses will honor student requests to withhold directory information until the student makes the request in writing to lift the restriction.

-Campuses receive many inquiries for ‘directory information' from a variety of sources including, but not limited to, prospective employers, other colleges and universities, graduate schools, licensing agencies, government agencies, news media, parents, friends, and relatives.
-Campuses have no responsibility to contact students for subsequent permission to release directory information after it is restricted.
+The university receives inquiries for ‘directory information' from a variety of sources including, but not limited to, prospective employers, other colleges and universities, graduate schools, licensing agencies, government agencies, news media, parents, friends, and relatives.
+VCSU has no responsibility to contact a student for subsequent permission to release directory information after the student has requested a restriction.

 * If a student provides a preferred name, the college or university tries to use it when communicating directly with the student.
 The preferred name is also used in class/grade rosters, academic requirement reports, email addresses, etc. Preferred name is a supported business practice, unless there is a documented business or legal reason to use a student’s legal name.
 When communicating with outside third parties, including parents, the college or university generally uses a student’s legal name.
 Please note the collection and use of preferred names across campuses is an evolving practice.

 ** Campus email addresses are only disclosed to requestors who agree to not use them for solicitation.